-Learning Brazilian Christmas Food
+Learning About Traditional Brazilian Christmas Food

 Frango Assado is a great substitute for the turkey if you want to save some money!
 You will find lots of Chesters in the supermarket which is the name we give to a bigger chicken, because they have a big chest.
 It doesn’t matter which bird you choose to eat, this is one of the most important Brazilian Christmas dishes during the holiday!

 Peru de Natal is also part of the Brazilian Christmas dinner, but as we said, some Brazilian families prefer the Chester because it’s cheaper and easier to prepare.

-Pernil is the name we use to refer to the roasted leg of an animal and on Christmas dinner we usually cook pork.
+Pernil is the name we use to refer to the roasted leg of an animal and for Christmas dinner we usually cook pork.
 A good suggestion, if you are preparing it, is to marinate if in white wine before baking it in the oven.

 There many types of Nozes in Brazil but the one you are looking at are walnuts.
 Just remember to bring a nutcracker or you won’t eat any.

 If you are preparing Castanhas cozidas, make sure to buy Castanhas Portuguesas.
 They are rich in vitamin B and C and also a great source of protein.

 Pudim is one of the most desired Brazilian Christmas desserts.
 It can be a Pudim de Leite or a Pudim de Pão.
 Both are easy to prepare and even easier to eat.
 If you are in love with Brazilian Sweets then you’ll have to bring Manjar to the Christmas dinner.
 At the end of the meal you’ll find yourself enjoying this delicious coconut pudim.